aristanetworks/avd/docs/howto/cv_deploy/proxy.md

 If proxy-related settings are not passed to `cv_deploy` explicitly, `cv_deploy` will try to discover a usable proxy server (scheme is `http`, host is a non-empty string, port is in the range 1-65535) using environment variables in the following order:

-1. (Step 1) Check if proxy bypass is requested for CloudVision
+1. Check if proxy bypass is requested for CloudVision

     ```mermaid
     flowchart LR